syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Rotate

-You can rotate the labels to any desired angles.
-Labels will be rotated to the angle that is defined by the `rotateAngle` property of label.
+You can rotate the labels to any desired angle.
+Labels are rotated to the angle that is defined by the `rotateAngle` property of label.
 The following code illustrates how to rotate a label.

 {% highlight js %}

-    //Initialize Diagram
+    //Initializes Diagram
     $("#diagram").ejDiagram({
         width: "100%",
         height: "100%",